 The Eller College of Management (Eller) at the University of Arizona typically provides economic analysis and population projections for the greater Tucson region.
-The Eller quarter three forecast7 shows a decline in residential permits of approximately 20% by 2027, meaning that growth is expected to slow over the next few years.
+The Eller quarter three forecast7 shows a decline in residential permits of approximately 20% by 2027 (based on 2023 permit totals), meaning that growth is expected to slow over the next few years.